kateskips/Common/README.md

 To fire up this application, just type in 'rails s / rails server' in the terminal.
-It will hosted on localhost:3000
+It will hosted be on localhost:3000